 Read on to discover the answers you need to know.

 Oil and Gas Companies: A Brief Digital Timeline

-This lag has been attributed to one factor: resistance to change.
+This lag can be mostly attributed to one factor: resistance to change.
 This industry is largely process-driven, with rules and best practices that guide every step.
 Changing the gears in these systems requires a massive shift, and it’s one that many companies have been unable or unwilling to take.

 Goals of Digital Transformation in This Sector

-Faced with a shifting economy, some oil and gas companies are looking at key growth technologies to help them reach goals and modernize operations.
-This includes cloud-based systems, as well as those powered by artificial intelligence (AI).
-As they invest in these technologies, their core goals include:
+Faced with a shifting economy, many oil and gas companies are looking to modernize operations.
+They’re implementing cloud-based systems, as well as those powered by artificial intelligence (AI).
+As they implement these technologies, their core goals include:

 • Maximizing efficiency